 Short dam controlled run between a couple of reservoirs.
-Check out the description and photos at Oregon Kayaking.

 1 unit is usually between 1,000-2,000 cfs

 2 units is usually 2,500-4,000 cfs.

 Check out this gauge (third graph down) or this other one and try to figure out what the schedule is.
 It often releases in the evening, so after work runs are practical.
 You can also try calling the dam operators to get the release schedule.

 If it is all a big headache, try getting in touch with a local boater, someone will probably know what the deal is.
 Eugene Kayaker on Facebook is a good bet.

 There is a short walk in along a road to a gate and fence.
 A steep fisherman's trail to the right of the fence leads down to the river.